BoulderCounty/rcv-rla/README.md

 ### 5.1.
 Prerequisites
 - [ ] This process requires that you have access to a service enabling you to run containers.
 Docker Desktop is suggested and is available here: https://www.docker.com/products/docker-desktop/
 - [ ] You should be comfortable running basic commands from a command line (following instructions)
 - [ ] These instructions are written primarily for Windows OS use.
-If you're using Linux or macOS, there will be subtle change you'll need to make relative to your platform.
+If you are using Linux or macOS, there will be subtle changes you might need to make for your specific platform.
 - [ ] You will need to designate a local folder to present data to the container.
 For example, create a folder under C:\ called rcv-data, and create a subfolder under c:\rcv-data called bccr.
-The subfolder is not required, but useful for containing data ready for processing (whereas the root rcv-data folder may be used to handle temporary data, or not used at all.)
+The subfolder is not required, but it is useful for storing data ready for processing (whereas the root rcv-data folder may be used to handle temporary data, or not used at all.)
 - [ ] You will need access to the following files.
 Place them in the `c:\rcv-data\bccr` folder on your local system.
   * Dominion Files (these are generated by the Dominion Voting System):
     * CountingGroupManifest.json